 This will be Koch’s first spaceflight.
 Hague and Ovchinin were scheduled to join the current Expedition 57 crew on Oct.
 11, 2018, but their mission was aborted when their Soyuz-FG rocket booster malfunctioned shortly after launch.
 NASA said flight dynamic specialists concluded that their altitude was high enough to qualify as a previous flight, which would make the Soyuz MS-12 mission Hague’s second spaceflight and Ovchinin’s third.

-Hague and Kock were selected as astronaut candidates in 2013.
+Hague and Koch were selected as astronaut candidates in 2013.

 Hague is from Hoxie, Kansas, and a colonel in the U.S. Air Force.
 Before being selected, he was working as an adviser to the U.S. Senate on matters of national defense and foreign policy.
 He earned a bachelor’s degree in astronautical engineering from the U.S. Air Force Academy and a master’s degree in aeronautical and astronautical engineering from the Massachusetts Institute of Technology.

 Alexey Ovchinin was born in Rybinsk, Yaroslavl Oblast, Russia, and is a major in the Russian Air Force.
 He was selected as a cosmonaut in 2006.
-His first spaceflight was in 2016.
-He graduated from the Esik Air Force Pilot School as a pilot-engineer and served as an air flight commander of the 70th Test training air regiment, flying the Yak-52 and L-39 aircraft.
-Ovchinin as over 1300 hours of flight time.
+His first flight to space was in 2016.
+He also served as an air flight commander of the 70th Test training air regiment, flying the Yak-52 and L-39 aircraft.
+Ovchinin has over 1300 hours of flight time.

 Heather Smith's fascination for space exploration – started at the tender age of twelve while she was on a sixth-grade field trip in Kenner, Louisiana, walking through a mock-up of the International Space Station and seeing the “space potty” (her terminology has progressed considerably since that time) – she realized at this point that her future lay in the stars.
 Smith has come to realize that very few people have noticed how much spaceflight technology has improved their lives.
 She has since dedicated herself to correcting this problem.
 Inspired by such classic literature as Anne Frank’s Diary, she has honed her writing skills and has signed on as The Spaceflight Group’s coordinator for the organization’s social media efforts.